abigailStev/energy_spectra/README.md

 A QDP style file for plotting the mean+ccf (i.e. phase-resolved energy spectrum) with unconnected points.

+### sed_fitting.sh
+Simultaneously fits multiple energy spectra (SEDs) from different points in the QPO phase.
+Makes the phase-resolved energy spectra, writes the xspec script, runs the xspec script, outputs to a log file.

+### multifit_plots.py
+Reads the xspec log file to plot how the free parameters change with QPO phase.
+Fits the changing parameters with a sine wave to get the phase of each.

 ##### Disclaimer: This code comes with no legal guarantees.